 Tip #3: Do Your Due Diligence

-If your business's financial documents aren’t up to date, now is the time to remedy that.
+If your business’s financial documents are not up to date, now is the time to address them.

 Standard documents to check could include: